-- The presence of older construction materials, like asbestos, that can cause health issues
+- The presence of older construction materials, like asbestos, can cause health issues

 - Lead paint on the property (an important consideration for some loans)

 Knowing this info upfront can keep you from investing too much time on a house that would require costly repairs.
-But, if you love the house, you could use what’s in the seller’s disclosure to strengthen your negotiation power.
+But if you love the house, you can use what’s in the Seller’s Disclosure to strengthen your negotiation position.

 In 21 states and Washington, D.C., attorneys are required to complete the sale of a home and transfer the home title from the seller to the buyer.

-Next, you may need to schedule a home inspection to find out if there are any existing, unknown problems with the house.
+You’ll need to schedule a home inspection to find out if there are any problems with the house.
 The sooner you can schedule it – the better.

-That’s especially true in a flaming-hot housing market where your area’s limited pool of inspectors is probably getting stretched thin.
-And if the home inspector spots additional problems they aren’t qualified to assess, you may want to hire additional experts to come and investigate.
+If the home inspector spots additional problems they aren’t qualified to assess, you may need to hire additional experts like a pest inspector to come and investigate.

-Typically, a real estate agent would provide recommendations for these kinds of professionals.
-So, if you don’t already have those connections, you’ll need to ask around, spending a lot of time looking up pros, comparing reviews and researching prices.
+Usually, a real estate agent will provide recommendations for these professionals.
+If you don’t already have those connections, you’ll need to ask around, spending a lot of time looking up pros, comparing reviews and researching prices.

-Whether or not you have an agent, it’s a good idea to attend the inspection.
-You can have the inspector explain any issues while you’re there and answer any questions you might have.
+It’s a good idea to attend the inspection.
+The inspector can explain any issues while you’re there and answer any questions you might have.

-Even though you’ve signed the purchase agreement with the seller, you can negotiate and amend the agreement after the home has been inspected and a big or expensive repair is discovered.
+You can begin the negotiations and amend the purchase agreement after the home has been inspected and a big or expensive repair is discovered.

 Don’t be afraid to request another contingency that makes the sale dependent on the seller addressing an issue with the house in one of the following ways: